-- You are a classified or unclassified state employee hired before March 31, 1997, unless you elected to transfer to the state's 401(k) Defined Contribution retirement plan under P.A.
-487 of 1996.
-This includes civil service employees, appointed officials in the executive branch, and employees of the legislature and judiciary branch.
+- You are a classified or unclassified state employee hired before March 31, 1997, unless you elected to transfer to the state's 401(k) Defined Contribution (DC) retirement plan under Public Act 487 of 1996.
+This includes Civil Service employees, appointed officials in the executive branch, and employees of the legislature and judiciary branch.

 - You work for the Business Enterprise Program, Mackinac Island State Park, or Michigan State Bar and you were hired before March 31, 1997.

-Even though they work under state jurisdiction, Michigan judges, state police, and public school employees have their own retirement systems (each also administered by ORS), as do state legislators.
+Even though they work under state jurisdiction, Michigan judges, state police, and public school employees have their own retirement systems (each also administered by the Michigan Office of Retirement Services), as do state legislators.
 They are not members of the State Employees' Retirement System.

 You may be active, deferred, or retired.

 Participants in the retirement system are classified in one of the following categories:

 - Active member.
 You are an active member in the DB plan while you are on the State of Michigan (or noncentral agency) payroll.
 You are considered an active member while laid off or on a leave of absence as long as an employee/employer relationship exists.
 Active members can be further defined as either contributing or noncontributing.